ArtifexSoftware/MuPDF.NET/docs/page.rst

       * `("l", p1, p2)` - a line from p1 to p2 (:ref:`Point` objects).
       * `("c", p1, p2, p3, p4)` - cubic Bézier curve **from p1 to p4** (p2 and p3 are the control points).
 All objects are of type :ref:`Point`.
       * `("re", rect, orientation)` - a :ref:`Rect`.
-Multiple rectangles within the same path are now detected (changed in v1.18.17).
-Integer `orientation` is 1 resp. -1 indicating whether the enclosed area is rotated left (1 = anti-clockwise), or resp. right [#f7]_ (changed in v1.19.2).
+Multiple rectangles within the same path are now detected.
+Integer `orientation` is 1 resp. -1 indicating whether the enclosed area is rotated left (1 = anti-clockwise), or resp. right [#f7]_.
       * `("qu", quad)` - a :ref:`Quad`.
-3 or 4 consecutive lines are detected to actually represent a :ref:`Quad` (changed in v1.19.2:).
-(New in v1.18.17)
+3 or 4 consecutive lines are detected to actually represent a :ref:`Quad`.

       .. note::, quads and rectangles are more reliably recognized as such.
-(Starting with v1.19.2)

       Using class :ref:`Shape`, you should be able to recreate the original drawings on a separate (PDF) page with high fidelity under normal, not too sophisticated circumstances.
 Please see the following comments on restrictions.
 A coding draft can be found in section "Extractings Drawings" of chapter :ref:`FAQ`.

       Specifying `extended=true` significantly alters the output.
 Most importantly, new dictionary types are present: "clip" and "group".
 All paths will now be organized in a hierarchic structure which is encoded by the new integer key "level", the hierarchy level.
 Each group or clip establishes a new hierarchy, which applies to all subsequent paths having a *larger* level value.
-(New in v1.22.0)

       Any path with a smaller level value than its predecessor will end the scope of (at least) the preceeding hierarchy level.
 A "clip" path with the same level as the preceding clip will end the scope of that clip.
 Same is true for groups.
 This is best explained by an example::